12dash/DebiasingSkinCancerDetection/Readme.md

 This will open up on the browser http://127.0.0.1:5000/

 ### Samples
-I have plotted some samples from the each of the metadata in the jupyter notebook [Samples Annotated.ipynb](SamplesAnnotated.ipynb)
+I have plotted some samples from the each of the metadata in the jupyter notebook [Analysis.ipynb](Analysis.ipynb)
 There are 6 categories that we annotated :
 * Dark Corner
 * Hair